Alumni Engagement Director

 I wanted to be a Director so that I could pour my entire heart into the organization that has brought me so much joy and love during my time at Penn State.
 THON has the unique ability to illuminate the darkest of moments, and I want to ensure that the light that this community produces for so many children and families never dims.
 I have come to realize the profound impact THON can have not only for the children and families impacted by childhood cancer, but also for the volunteers who work day in and day out to ensure its success.
 I wanted to become the Director of Alumni Engagement so that I could inspire every THON volunteer, past and present, to continue their fight beyond four years at Penn State.

-What are your main duties as the Alumni Engagement Director for THON 2020?
+What responsibilities do you have as the Alumni Engagement Director for THON 2021?

 What is your favorite THON memory?

 I am a counselor for Camp Kesem, and weeklong summer camp for children with a parent that has been impacted by cancer.
-Additionally, I work in a research lab studying bioinorganic chemistry.
+Additionally, I have worked in a biochemistry lab in my time at Penn State.